adampang27/adampang27.github.io/project2.md

 # Project 2: Predicting High Doctor Visits

 ## Introduce the Problem
 This project looks at whether a patient will have a **high number of doctor visits** (here, 4 or more per year) based on their health and basic demographic information.
-In other words, it is a classification problem: the goal is to separate people into "high" and "low" doctor-visit groups so we can get a better sense of who might need more care.
+In other words, it is a classification problem.
+The goal is to separate people into "high" and "low" doctor-visit groups so we can get a better sense of who might need more care.

-In simple terms, the main questions are:
 * Which patients are most likely to end up in the **high‑visits** group?
 * Which health, sleep, or background features seem most connected to frequent doctor visits?